spurthimalode/pes_pd/README.md

 <!-- Workshop Introduction -->
 ## Workshop Introduction

-The inputs to the ASIC design flow are:

-    - Process Design Rules: DRC, LVS, PEX
-    - Device Models (SPICE)
-    - Digital Standard Cell Libraries
-    - I/O Libraries
+The inputs to the ASIC design flow encompass critical components such as Process Design Rules (DRC, LVS, PEX), Device Models (SPICE), Digital Standard Cell Libraries, and I/O Libraries.
+These foundational elements serve as the building blocks for the design process.

-Process Design Kit (PDK) is the interface between the CAD designers and the foundry.
-The PDK is a collection of files used to model a fabrication process for the EDA tools used in designing an IC.
-PDK’s are traditionally closed-source and hence are the limiting factor to open-source Digital ASIC Design.
-Google and Skywater have broken this stigma and published the world’s first open-source PDK on June 30th, 2020.
-This breakthrough has been a catalyst for open-source EDA tools.
-This workshop focuses on using the open-source RTL2GDS EDA tool, OpenLANE, in conjunction with the Skywater 130nm PDK to perform the full RTL2GDS flow as shown below:
+The Process Design Kit (PDK) acts as the crucial interface between CAD designers and foundries.
+It comprises a collection of files that effectively model the fabrication process for Electronic Design Automation (EDA) tools employed in IC design.
+Traditionally, PDKs have been proprietary and closed-source, posing limitations for open-source Digital ASIC Design initiatives.
+However, Google and Skywater made a groundbreaking contribution by releasing the world's first open-source PDK on June 30th, 2020.
+This monumental step has ushered in a new era of open-source EDA tools and has become a driving force for democratizing the ASIC design process.

+The focus of this workshop is to leverage the power of the open-source RTL2GDS EDA tool, OpenLANE, in conjunction with the Skywater 130nm PDK.
+This combination enables engineers and designers to execute the complete RTL2GDS flow, thereby taking advantage of the openness and accessibility offered by the Skywater PDK to realize their ASIC design objectives.

 ![image](https://github.com/spurthimalode/pes_pd/assets/142222859/b6505bf2-e179-4d8c-b076-a08ca84a3cb7)